Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 of LUMI it is running on and load an appropriate set of targeting modules to configure the Cray PE.
 These modules are not sticky and will be removed by `module purge` but can always be re-instated by simply loading the `CrayEnv` module again.

-??? warning "Node type detection code does not yet work, set LUMI_OVERWRITE_PARTITION"
-    The node type detection code is still under development.
-Currently please set (and export) the environment variable LUMI_OVERWRITE_PARTITON to either L (configuration for the login nodes with AMD Rome CPU), C (configuration for the regular compute nodes, with AMD Milan CPU) or D (when available, configuration for the data analysis and visualisation nodes).
-E.g.,

-    ```bash
-    export LUMI_OVERWRITE_PARTITION=L
-    ```

-    Note that setting this variable to `L` will always work and is enough at the moment as the compilers do not yet provide AMD Milan optimisations.
-However, GCC 11 and Clang 13 will provide those optimisations.

 ### LUMI